 Sternberg's Theory Of Love

-Who Is Sternberg, Anyway?
+Who Is Sternberg?

-What Is Sternberg's Triangle?
+What Is Sternberg's Triangular Theory Of Love?

 Your passion for someone might involve the following features:

-- Romance: a feeling of general excitement and mystery associated with a partner or a relationship
+- Romance: A feeling of general excitement and mystery associated with a partner or a relationship

-- Physical attraction: arousal that comes from recognizing the body, facial features, or physical movements as desirable
+- Physical Attraction: Arousal that comes from recognizing the body, facial features, or physical movements as desirable

-Philosophers disagree about how much choice we have in life.
+Philosophers may disagree about how much choice we have in life.
 Some say we control our destinies, while others say we're helpless to choose who we are and who we love.
 Of course, others feel that choice is real, but the actions of others limit it.

 How Do The Three Parts Work Together?